Volumes jump at SBI Life Insurance Company Ltd counter

-SBI Life Insurance Company Ltd witnessed volume of 541.55 lakh shares by 10:48 IST on BSE, a 353.98 times surge over two-week average daily volume of 1.53 lakh shares
+SBI Life Insurance Company Ltd witnessed volume of 262.2 lakh shares by 14:14 IST on NSE, a 8.21 times surge over two-week average daily volume of 31.95 lakh shares

-Sobha Ltd, Oberoi Realty Ltd, Hindustan Aeronautics Ltd, Dr Lal Pathlabs Ltd are among the other stocks to see a surge in volumes on BSE today, 12 March 2021.
+Welspun India Ltd, Indian Energy Exchange Ltd, Mahindra CIE Automotive Ltd, Cholamandalam Financial Holdings Ltd are among the other stocks to see a surge in volumes on NSE today, 12 March 2021.

 Powered by Capital Market - Live News